MI2DataLab/call-for-collaborators/README.md

 Please send an email to `przemyslaw.biecek` at `gmail.com` with

 - your resume,
-- short (5 sentences max) description of the most interesting project that you have worked on,
+- short (5 sentences max) description of the most interesting project that you have worked on.
-- selected projects that you would like to work on.